-The remediation target values have been reached in the monitoring wells near the former drum storage area (P446, P449 and P463A).
+The remediation target values have been reached in the monitoring wells in the midway near the former drum storage area (P446, P449 and P463A).
 Based on the results of the monitoring events of September and December 2014, the perozone injections in the Midway along the former drum storage are stopped (see Figure 1).
-The low groundwater concentrations measured in the monitoring well P463 in May 2015 confirm that the remediation target is reached in the area around this well and no relevant rebound occurs after Perozone injections were stopped.
+The low groundwater concentrations measured in the monitoring well P463 in april 2017 confirm that the remediation target, except for vinyl chloride, is reached in the area around this well and no relevant rebound occurs after Perozone injections were stopped.